Sequita Hemingway: Double Rematches 2022 - 2023

 In October 2022, it was announced that a rematch would happen between Meleisea and Hemingway in December for the vacant Pro Box NZ New Zealand National heavyweight title.
 At this time Hemingway is ranked 3rd in the WBA.
 The winner of the Meleisea vs Hemingway fight would potentially lead to either a world title fight or at least a world title eliminator.
 Leading into the fight, Hemingway had a 12 week training camp to prepare for her fight against Meleisea.
 Meleisea won the fight by unanimous decision, making her a two time New Zealand heavyweight champion.
 Hemingway stated she be interest in either a rematch with Meleisea or a fight against Nailini Helu.
 In January 2023, it was announced that negotiations were happening to have a rematch with Lani Daniels.
 On 14 January, the fight was confirmed and will be for the ANBF Australasian Heavyweight title.
-On March 10th, Daniels won the fight against Hemingway by unanimous decision, wining the ANBF Australasian Heavyweight title.
+On March 10, Daniels won the fight against Hemingway by unanimous decision, winning the ANBF Australasian Heavyweight title.